opengisch/QField-docs/en/prepare/custom-svg.rst

 Custom SVG symbols
 ==================

-From QGIS 3.6 Noosa it is possible to embed SVG symbols within QGIS projects.
+It is possible to embed SVG symbols directly within a QGIS projects.

 1. Choose the layer which will support SVG symbology and open its properties dialog.
 2. Open the section Symbology in  :menuselection: `Properties --> Symbology`.